cloudmesh/classes/docs/source/i523/2017/course/introduction.rst

 Analytics Collaboratively processing Big Data to solve problems in X-Informatics (or e-X).

-.. comment:: old link to 2016 is reserved
+.. comment old link to 2016 is reserved

    Overall Introduction Video: https://youtu.be/CRYz3iTJxRQ